 Current Faculty Core Committee

-Taïeb Berrada joined the Lehigh faculty in Fall 2009.
-Half Russian half Moroccan, he lived most of his life in Morocco before moving to France to study Foreign Languages.
+Taïeb Berrada is Associate Professor of French and Francophone Studies in the Department of Modern Languages and Literatures.
 He received his BA in English and Russian at the University of Paul Valéry Montpellier III, his MA in French Literature at the University of North Carolina at Chapel Hill, and his PhD in French and Francophone Studies at Northwestern University.
 Before coming to Lehigh University, he was Assistant Professor at the University of California, Irvine.

 His research and teaching interests are in Contemporary French and Francophone Studies, more specifically, North African and Beur Literatures and Cultures, Film, Graphic Novels, Rap Music, Critical and Postcolonial Theory.
 Professor Berrada is particularly interested in analyzing the complex relationship between France and the Maghreb through the theoretical lenses of identity, space, traumatic memory, and displacement in view of a reassessment of contemporary claims to transnationalism.
 His current research focuses on clandestine narratives, namely stories of illegal immigrants crossing South-North borders in Contemporary Maghrebi novels and films.